txbm/blog-posts/rust-patterns-for-lifetime-management/rust-patterns-for-lifetime-management.md

 - most objects require only temporary access

-- a subset of objects need to be consumed permanently
+- a subset of objects that need to be consumed permanently

-- a subset of objects are expensive to Clone
+- a subset of objects are expensive to `Clone`

 - a subset of objects are only required by a single function or subprocess

-Similar to the prior scenario where the callee requires ownership of the value but for some reason Clone’ing is not an option.
+Similar to the prior scenario where the callee requires ownership of the value but for some reason `Clone` is not an option.

-This could be for multiple reasons but the most obvious one is if Clone’ing would be too expensive.
+This could be for multiple reasons but the most obvious one is if `Clone` would be too expensive.

 In this case, you may still be borrowing most things, but you specifically identify the object that [needs to move and pass it by value](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html#variables-and-data-interacting-with-move) to the callee such that ownership transfers away from the caller and into the callee.